-Press \bigcirc once to open the luggage compartment.
-Note: This feature will only operate with the ignition in the 1 (LOCK) or the 2 (OFF) position.
+Press once to open the luggage compartment.
+Note: This feature will only operate with the ignition in the off or the accessory position.

 • Ensure that the trunk is closed and latched before driving your vehicle.
 Failure to properly latch the trunk may cause objects to fall out or block the driver's rear view.